 When the buds are finished drying, the next step on how to dry marijuana is to store it in a controlled and enclosed environment to regulate the humidity level within 60% to 65% only, with a temperature of around 70° Fahrenheit.
 This method is the only way to make marijuana dry and cured perfectly.
 Put the dried marijuana in a jar with the right temperature and humidity to begin the process of curing.

-The way to indicate that you are doing great with on how to dry marijuana and the curing process, the marijuana will smell more vibrantly and nothing else.
-You are even allowed to try it for the assurance.
+The way to indicate that you are doing great with how to dry marijuana and the curing process, the marijuana will smell more vibrantly and nothing else.
+You are even allowed to try it for assurance.

-If the buds are moist when felt, letting the jars cover off will solve the issue, especially if you are living in a dry area.
+If the buds are moist when felt, letting the jars cover off will solve the issue, especially if you live in a dry area.
 However, if the humidity of your area is too high, you may need to take out the buds and let them dry outside until the problem is solved.

 If the buds are cured when they don’t feel wet, not brittle, this can be identified by shaking the jar and noticed that each bud is independently moving.
 You will begin to open the jar once a week or less than necessary if the cured buds become steady.

 At this point, buds should be ready for long-term storage.
-It should be placed in an airtight storage or mason jars.
+It should be placed in airtight storage or mason jars.
 The room is required to be dark and cool.
-When keeping it longer, like at least six months and more, vacuum sealing it will do a much better job.
+When keeping it longer, like at least six months and more, vacuum sealing will do a much better job.
 In this way, you can store buds without worrying about losing their potency.

-The proper way on how to dry marijuana may involve crucial steps to perfect it, but the reward is worth it.
-Drying should not be tough as long as the steps are followed accordingly.
+The proper way to dry marijuana may involve crucial steps to perfect it, but the reward is worth it.
+Drying should not be harsh as long as the steps are followed accordingly.
 Always remember, there is no faster way of drying marijuana buds because the slow process of it is the essence of drying.
 Be patient enough, and you will be rewarded with a more potent, tasty, and aromatic marijuana.